meghnaaallam/goalit-24/README.md

 Every year I come up with resolutions but sadly I don't keep track of them nor do I end up completing them.
 This year I realised to be mindful about how I approach my life in general.
 Hence, made a little something to track my goals for the year 2024!

-This project is intended to understand Django REST Framework and how to connect it with my React App.
+This project is intended to understand Django REST Framework, Redux and how to connect it with my React App.

 ### Features:
 - Add your goals